Maximizing the density of $K_t$'s in graphs of bounded degree and clique number: Other Values of and

-We call $C \subseteq V(G)$ a \emph{configuration} if $G[C] \iso \T75$.
+We call $C \subseteq V(G)$ a \emph{$7$-configuration} if $G[C] \iso \T75$.
 Assign a weight to each vertex $v$ in $G$ by

-A border vertex $x$ of a configuration can have at most one cross-edge and cannot have a perfect neighbor $y$ outside the configuration.
+A border vertex $x$ of a $7$-configuration can have at most one cross-edge and cannot have an optimal neighbor $y$ outside the $7$-configuration.
 If it did, then it would also have to share some of $y$'s neighbors, since in $N[y] \iso \T75$ every vertex has degree at least five, contradicting $d(x) \le 6$.
-Therefore the configurations are disjoint, with three perfect vertices for every four border vertices of configurations, and
+Therefore the $7$-configurations are disjoint, with three optimal vertices for every four border vertices of $7$-configurations, and